What is BCSA?

 • Scholarships: Students can access scholarships available only to Consortium institutions

-• Diversity: The Consortium promotes diversity amongst student abroad participants
+• Diversity: The Consortium promotes diversity among the study abroad participants

 To join the BCSA Consortium please contact info@bcstudyabroad.ca.